saishkt/Getting-And-Cleaning-Data---Course-Project/README.md

 1. Read the training and test data set
 2. Perform some transformations
 3. Generate the tidy data set that contains variables of importance and saves it in "tidydata.txt"
-4. Generate a mean of all the variables in the tidy data set and saves it in "meanVarData.txt"
+4. Generate a mean of all the feature variables in the tidy data set by activity and subject and saves it in "meanVarData.txt"

 ## CodeBook.md
 This file explains in detail the working of the run_analysis.R script and the output it generates